GEGELATI introductory tutorial

 /* pendulum_wrapper.cpp */

-void PendulumWrapper::reset(size_t seed, Learn::LearningMode mode)
+void PendulumWrapper::reset(size_t seed, Learn::LearningMode mode, uint16_t iterationNumber, uint64_t generationNumber)

 {